nushackers/chrome_devtools_workshop/slides.md

 layout: center
 ---

-Hi I'm **Chun Yu**!
-My GitHub is: https://github.com/gunbux/
+Hi I'm **River**!
+My GitHub is: https://github.com/oceankoh/

-* I'm a Y3 CS undergraduate that enjoys hacking and building systems
+* I'm a Y2 CS undergraduate
-* I play the violin (sometimes)
+* Used to do quite a bit of frontend development
+* Compete in CTFs with NUS Greyhats specialising in web security

 ---
 layout: center